-In the Sixth Form we offer courses in both Mathematics and Further Mathematics.
-The majority of students in the Sixth Form opt to study A level Mathematics, with a healthy number also choosing to follow the Further Mathematics course.
+In the Sixth Form we offer courses in both Maths and Further Maths.
+The majority of students in the Sixth Form opt to study A level Maths, with a healthy number also choosing to follow the Further Maths course.
 Recognisable topics such as algebra and trigonometry are studied in some depth at A level, along with new areas, such as calculus and logarithms.
-A range of applications of mathematics to problems in mechanics, in statistics and in decision-making also form a substantial part of the course.
+A range of applications of mathematics to problems in mechanics, statistics and in decision-making also form a substantial part of the course.

 Why choose A level Mathematics?